 The Ecology Learning Center is guided by the principles of ecology at every organizational level.
 This requires us to take a systems approach to each challenge and every opportunity.
 No individual thrives or stumbles alone; we are a community of interdependent learners, teachers, thinkers and actors suspended in a web of relations that extends beyond the school doors and into the world.
 This awareness has informed the development of these guiding principles, and serves to inspire, inform, and guide our decisions.
 We strive to have all stakeholders align all policies, practices, and procedures to accommodate these Guiding Principles.

-Students will explore the local environment, culture, history, and economy as the foundation of their studies across the curriculum.
+Students explore the local environment, culture, history, and economy as the foundation of their studies across the curriculum.
 By situating all learning in the places that are familiar and significant to our students, we help to generate the life-long habit of thinking critically about the world we live in and the challenges that face us every day.
-Every student will complete an interdisciplinary project annually that includes field studies and service projects at local farms, businesses, or organizations.
+Every student completes an interdisciplinary project annually that includes field studies and service projects at local farms, businesses, or organizations.